quantavil/obsidian/Testing/Developing Persistent Tier Using Java Hibernate and Maven/Untitled.md

 ```

 **Java Persistence API (JPA)** was released by Java Community Process, to standardize the persistence process.
 JPA became the standard specification for ORM in Java. e.g. EclipseLink, OpenJPA and Hibernate.

+## Advantages of Hibernate Framework

+Following are the advantages of hibernate framework:

+### 1) Open Source and Lightweight

+Hibernate framework is open source under the LGPL license and lightweight.

+### 2) Fast Performance

+The performance of hibernate framework is fast because cache is internally used in hibernate framework.
+There are two types of cache in hibernate framework first level cache and second level cache.
+First level cache is enabled by default.

+### 3) Database Independent Query

+HQL (Hibernate Query Language) is the object-oriented version of SQL.
+It generates the database independent queries.
+So you don't need to write database specific queries.
+Before Hibernate, if database is changed for the project, we need to change the SQL query as well that leads to the maintenance problem.

+### 4) Automatic Table Creation

+Hibernate framework provides the facility to create the tables of the database automatically.
+So there is no need to create tables in the database manually.

+### 5) Simplifies Complex Join

+Fetching data from multiple tables is easy in hibernate framework.

+### 6) Provides Query Statistics and Database Status

+Hibernate supports Query cache and provide statistics about query and database status.